ShadmanAfzal/Portfolio/readme.md

 This portfolio is completely made to be responsive.

 Your changes are most welcomed.
-Please make a branch before contributing to the repo.
+Please make a branch before contributing to the repository.